uncertainluei/supertux-milestone1/README.md

 Run and jump through multiple worlds, fighting off enemies by jumping on them or bumping them from below, grabbing power-ups and other stuff on the way.

-This is a **fork** of the latest version of Milestone 1 containing both changes that fix gripes and inconsistencies
+This is a **fork** of the latest version of Milestone 1 containing changes that fix gripes and oddities within the version while also adding features from both newer versions whilst reasonably keeping the original direction.

 ![Screenshot](https://www.supertux.org/images/supertux-0.1.3-6.png)